Tabular Diffusion Models

 Exponential moving average

 During training we maintained a shadow copy of the model weights via exponential moving average (EMA) with a decay rate of 0.999.
 EMA weights were used exclusively at inference.
-Compared to the raw training weights, EMA samples were valid roughly 30% more often and qualitatively more realistic — the non-EMA samples produced more out-of-range or constraint-violating rows.
+Compared to the raw training weights, EMA samples were valid roughly 30% more often and qualitatively more realistic.
+Compared to the EMA samples, the non-EMA samples produced many more out-of-range or constraint-violating rows.

 Guidance